t is initialized to 0, t == 5 will always be evaluated to be false, so your for loop will never run.

 Loops in C++ - GeeksforGeeks

-An infinite loop (sometimes called an endless loop) is a piece of coding that lacks a functional exit so that it repeats indefinitely.
+An infinite loop (sometimes called an endless loop) is a piece of code that lacks a functional exit so that it repeats indefinitely.
 An infinite loop occurs when a condition is always evaluated to be true.
 Usually, this is an error.

 Top answer